karthik/rdat/README.md

 rDat
 ====

-An R interface to Dat
+An R interface to Dat.
+Version 5.0.5 is currently a stable API so package development will begin shortly.